 Improvements were also consistently seen across all specified subgroups, including patients with tumors that had exon 19 and 21 mutations.
 Results of the RELAY clinical trial ultimately led to the US Food and Drug Administration approving Cyramza in combination with Tarceva for first-line treatment of metastatic NSCLC with EGFR exon 19 deletions or exon 21 (L858R) mutations.
 Overall survival data is still and will be published in the future.
 (36)

 EGFR TKI Combined with Avastin (anti-angiogenic drugs)

-Outcomes appear to better when a TKI is combined with the anti-angiogenic monoclonal antibody Avastin (bevacizumab).
+Outcomes appear to better in some (19,20,30) but not all (33) clinical trials when a TKI is combined with the anti-angiogenic monoclonal antibody Avastin (bevacizumab).
 The Avastin EGFR-TKI combinations have exhibited significant effectiveness in unselected NSCLC patients.
-For example avastin combined with Tarceva improves progression free survival by 9-10 months when used as first or second line treatment for advanced EGFR + NSCLC.
-(19,20) The combination of Avastin and EGFR TKIs may be promising for EGFR mutant patients, even for those with intrinsic resistance to EGFR TKIs.
+For example Avastin combined with Tarceva improved progression free survival by 9-10 months when used as first or second line treatment for advanced EGFR + NSCLC.
+(19,20,30) However study looking specifically at individuals with exon 19 deletion or exon 21 L858R mutations found no benefit from the addition of Avastin.
+(33)

 The PD-1/PD-L1 checkpoint inhibitor precision cancer immunotherapies, Opdivo (nivolumab) and Keytruda (pembrolizumab) have become the standard of care for advanced NSCLC.
 Based on this reason, they are currently undergoing evaluation in combination with TKI's for EGFR + NSCLC as well.(21,22,23)